A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Conclusion and Future Research

 Using survey data and craniofacial data, we merely attempted to classify whether a subject was diagnosed with OSA or not.
-However, this is a simplification of the classification of OSA as mild, strong, or severe depending on the apnea hypopnea index.
-The next natural step in our work is to expand classification techniques to these four possible outcomes (including no diagnosis of OSA) and identify which measures indicate OSA severity.
+However, this is a simplification of the standard clinical classification of patients into the categories of having as no, mild, moderate, or severe OSA, based on the apnea hypopnea index.
+The next natural step in our work is to expand classification techniques to these four possible outcomes and identifying which predictors indicate OSA severity.
+It would be interesting to explore how the spreading out of OSA patients is affected by the severity of the condition (no, mild, moderate or severe OSA).

 Another interesting future direction is to repeat the algorithms but instead of combining multiple surveys, isolate each survey and run each classification method separately.
 In doing so, we may lend evidence to which survey is the most effective in diagnosing OSA.
-We would do this for both the binary OSA classification and the classification by the apnea hypopnea index.
+We would do this for both the binary OSA classification and the classification by the apnea-hypopnea index.

-We hope to use this information to inform an algorithm which can aid clinicians in diagnosis and personalized treatment of a child with OSA.
+We hope to use this information to obtain an algorithm which can aid clinicians in diagnosis and personalized treatment of a child with OSA.
 This algorithm would be updated as we track children through treatment and follow up in their progress towards healthy sleeping patterns.